 5. It presents an Outlook for both long-term and short-term by making rational assumptions backed by facts.
 It is imperative to note that the scope of the Market Event Research Report is not restricted to a Black Swan Event or a sector by nature of the event being discussed.

-6. By virtue of representation, the report is an info-graphical based product which helps the investors in gaining an in-depth understanding after a market event has been assessed and studied to gauge the possible impacts that one can expect out of it.
+6. By virtue of representation, the report is an info-graphical based product which helps the individual in gaining an in-depth understanding after a market event has been assessed and studied to gauge the possible impacts that one can expect out of it.

 Illustrative areas that Kalkine’s Market Event Research Report is aimed at: